michaelchughes/michaelchughes.com/content/pages/FrontPage.md

 <a href="https://finale.seas.harvard.edu/">Prof. Finale Doshi-Velez</a>.
 I did my Ph.D. in CS at Brown University in May 2016, advised by <a href="https://www.ics.uci.edu/~sudderth/">Prof. Erik Sudderth</a> (now at UC-Irvine).

-### Hiring 2019-2020

-I'm looking for motivated Ph.D. students and postdocs.
-See <a href="{static}/join.html">Join My Lab</a>

-Looking for a faculty position?
-Tufts CS is hiring tenure-track faculty in Computational Statistics.
-See <a href="https://apply.interfolio.com/66978">Interfolio Job Ad</a>.

 ### Research Highlights

 My lab pursues advances to core machine learning methods as well as high-impact applications.